Orchestrating Attention: “The Most Substantive Work You Can Do”

 Odell’s own concept-driven sculptural and visual art has been exhibited around the globe.
 Her 2015 (and still in process) installation The Bureau of Suspended Objects is an archived collection of more than 200 objects from a city dump.
 As now researched, catalogued, and explained, the objects reflect a Bruno Latour quote: “The world is not a solid continent of facts sprinkled by a few lakes of uncertainties, but a vast ocean of uncertainties speckled by a few islands of calibrated and stabilized forms.”
 In 2010, she created Travel by Approximation: A Virtual Road Trip, a book recording her cross-country tour taken via the Internet, using online images, trip reviews, maps, and virtual tours, and Photoshop™-ing self-portraits into online published photos.

-For Class Day, she pre-recorded herself speaking from her apartment, but inserted a virtual background image of her beloved rose garden.
+For Class Day, she spoke live from her apartment, but inserted a virtual background image of her beloved rose garden.
 Exposed to new, unexpected terrain, Odell began using her birding binoculars to inspect faraway outcroppings instead.
 “Paying attention to rocks and thinking about a time frame outside not only my own lifetime but outside of human temporality ironically made me feel more at home in the world, or at least it helped me make sense of it…In quarantine, an experience in which all time threatens to collapse into the same meaningless day, I have turned frequently to these other temporalities,” she reported.
 “When I wasn’t thinking about the prehistoric collisions that made the hills I look at, I was looking at webcams showing eagles nesting in Iowa or peregrine falcons nesting in the UC Berkeley tower, where the babies became the size of their parents in a matter of weeks.
 I put a camera on a tripod and pointed it out my bedroom window, taking the same photo several times a day for more than a month, recording the changes in light and the passing of clouds and rain.”

 Taking these sorts of “do nothing” ideas into account, while also striving to make sense of and respond to the existing world, Odell concretely advised graduates to: